sblaurock/crypticker/README.md

     npm start

 ### Options
-Options can be managed within `options.json`
+Markets and application preferences can be managed within `options.json`.

+Powered by the [Cryptowatch](https://cryptowat.ch/docs/api) public API.